 Modern Languages and Literatures

 The study of modern languages, as well as cultures and literatures in their original languages, is an intellectual experience that allows students to recognize and embrace language and cultural diversity.
-Language learning goes beyond the development of linguistic skills; it fosters creativity, tolerance, and inclusion, while promoting the development of critical thinking skills.
+Language learning goes beyond the development of linguistic skills; it fosters creativity, understanding, and inclusion, while promoting the development of critical thinking skills.

 The Department offers instruction in the following languages: Chinese, French, German, Hebrew, Italian, Portuguese, Russian, and Spanish.
 Currently, majors and minors are available in French, German, Italian, and Spanish, and an individually-designed major is possible in Chinese.

-In addition to its own programs, the Department of Modern Languages and Literatures participates in the International Studies program and the minor programs in Asian Studies, Communication Media Studies, Educational Studies, Health Studies, Italian Studies, Judaic Studies, Latin American and Caribbean Studies, Russian, East European, and Central Asian Studies, Peace and Justice Studies, Visual and Performing Arts, and Women, Gender, and Sexuality Studies.
+In addition to its own programs, the Department of Modern Languages and Literatures courses contribute to programs across the University including: the International Studies program and the minor programs in Asian Studies, Communication Media Studies, Educational Studies, Health Studies, Italian Studies, Judaic Studies, Latin American and Caribbean Studies, Peace and Justice Studies, Russian, East European, and Central Asian Studies, Visual and Performing Arts, and Women, Gender, and Sexuality Studies.
+Selected language courses may count toward the above programs.
+A limited number of courses taught in English may count toward specific majors and minors as well as a selection of courses offered by other departments.
+Please consult with the individual directors of the French, German, Italian and Spanish sections for a list of any relevant courses from outside the department not already listed in this section of the Catalog.
 Additionally, many of our courses fulfil the Magis Core Signature Elements.

 Language Core Requirements